nolindnaidoo/enterprise-graphql-server/README.md

 - Deploy and Test
 - Merge

-#### Merging from Master
+#### Merging from Main

 A best practice is to perform merging when the working tree is clean.
 Use caution, first commit any unfinished work still desired, or reset the Git working tree.
 Choose `> git stash` and save the working tree until ready.
 Alternatively, reset the working tree. `> git reset --hard`

-Staying up-to-date with the latest from `master` is beneficial to parallel development.
-Remote `master` represents the most stable and approved iteration of the product.
-In Parallel Development, updates to `master` may affect current implementation.
-Work with the latest from `master` by merging the latest from `master` into `feature/{name}` as frequently as possible, but only when necessary.
+Staying up-to-date with the latest from `main` is beneficial to parallel development.
+Remote `main` represents the most stable and approved iteration of the product.
+In Parallel Development, updates to `main` may affect current implementation.
+Work with the latest from `main` by merging the latest from `main` into `feature/{name}` as frequently as possible, but only when necessary.

 #### Merging from Master Procedure

 - `> git reset --hard` or `> git stash`
-- `> git checkout master`
+- `> git checkout main`
 - `> git pull`
 - `> git checkout "feature/{name}"`
-- `> git merge master`
+- `> git merge main`
 - No Conflicts: Auto-merge Successful
 - Conflicts: Resolve Conflicts and run:
   - `> git add .`
-  - `> git commit -m "merge master, resolved conflicts"`
+  - `> git commit -m "merge main, resolved conflicts"`
   - `> git push`

 #### Merging to Master

-- Make sure your feature branch is not behind the master.
+- Make sure your feature branch is not behind the main.
 You can view it from the [Branch Status](https://github.com/nolindnaidoo/enterprise-react-components/branches) view in the Behind/Ahead column.
 - Verify that your feature branch builds successfully on [TravisCI](https://travis-ci.org/github/nolindnaidoo/enterprise-react-components/branches).
 - Check your coverage against master.
 The Feature Branch should be greater than or equal to the master.
 - Resolve or reply to all Pull Request comments.